D-Robotics/rdk_doc_en/docs/toolchain_development/expert/api_reference.md

 - **example_inputs** (A tuple of example inputs, in torch.tensor format.) – For jit.trace and shape inference.

 - **march** (Specify the target march of bpu.) – Valid options are bayes and bernoulli2.
-If not provided, use horizon plugin global march.
+If not provided, use D-Robotics plugin global march.

 - **input_source** (Specify input features' sources(ddr/resizer/pyramid)) –